This story about my visit to North Korea made it into The Sun:

 May Day Celebrations

 We climb another hill for views.
-The area is jam-packed with picnickers all, apparently, having a riotous time.
+The area is jam-packed with picnickers, all apparently, having a riotous time.
 This is where events really do appear choreographed.
-I'm not suggesting that a hundred thousand people have been organised to come out and perform (am I?) but it is clear that the parties along our path have been orchestrated.
+I'm not suggesting that a hundred thousand people have been organised to come out and perform (am I?), but it is clear that the parties along our path have been orchestrated.
 Everyone has very similar food and accoutrements: barbecue with squid, fish and meat laid out in the same way.
 We can see the people signalling to each other that we are coming and as we approach they leap up and sing and dance to their sound boxes, smiling broadly, even encouraging us to join in.
+It's like a Mexican Wave.
 Koreans on the street are polite but much more wary, especially the schoolchildren.

 Our next treat is a trolley bus ride.
 Only tourists allowed on this one.
 We travel down the street we have just come up in our coach.
 Then we go to the circus.
 (Every moment is ‘fun filled’ and we don’t get to stop at all.
 It’s pretty exhausting).
 The trapeze artistes, acrobats and jugglers are impressive and the arena is full of clapping military men.